plan your way

 - Pacharán (a typical liquor from the Basque region), cider and wine

-As we mentioned, this stage is one of the hardest stages in the Way so you should know it before start and be forewarned.
-If you are not fit or you have mobility problems, we recommend you walk through the Valcarlos route because is an easier route and you will get straight to Roncesvalles with no problem.
+As mentioned, this is one of the hardest stages along the Way so please take as many precautions as possible.
+If you are not fit as a fiddle or if you have any mobility problems, we highly recommend you to take the Valcarlos diversion.
+Its pavement road will directly lead you to Roncesvalles avoiding any suffering caused by the slopes

 |St. Jean Pied de Port||✔||✔||✔||✔||✔||✔||✔||✔||✔||✔||✔||✔|